 Welcome to Cold Spring Presbyterian Church—Energizing Spirits!
 Transforming Lives!

-Any number of reasons may have brought you to our website today, and we hope you feel our WELCOME!
+Any number of reasons may have led you to read this edition of the Connections today.
+We hope you feel our WELCOME!
 We think you’ll find the resources you need to live life more abundantly.
-Whether younger, or older; long-time resident, seasonal guest, or visitor to Cape May; prefer being more dressed-up or a more casual look at worship; and no matter your church experience, or no church experience at all; Cold Spring Church cares about you, and what you care about!
+You may be younger, or older; a long-time resident, guest, or seasonal visitor to Cape May; You may like being more dressed-up, casual, or prefer a ready-for-the-beach look at worship… just the way you are, you’re WELCOME!
+Connect in the way that fits your schedule: Worship.
+Special Holiday Events.
+Concerts.
+Dinners.
+We are here for you.

 We have recently heard many encouraging comments after a visit to Cold Spring Church like, “I feel energized”; “Glad we came today”; “I love music and the hope-filled message”; “I find myself excited about the future”; “I’m encouraged to move forward in a positive direction”; and, “It feels like new possibilities.”
 I’d like to know what you think, too.